Choose and Use

 Look for grapes with green, pliable stems and plump berries.
 See a powdery-white coating on the grapes?
 That’s bloom and it’s good!
 Bloom is a naturally occurring substance that protects grapes from moisture loss and decay.

-Green, red, or blue-black…which color should you choose?
+Green, red, or black…which color should you choose?
 Try them all to experience different flavors and textures.
 Learn more about California grape varieties by clicking here.

 At home: Storing grapes

 Grapes keep for up to two weeks when stored and handled properly.
 Follow a few simple steps and you’ll be able to enjoy every grape on the bunch.